License #070209257

 During the second stage, the Dialectic stage, the child begins to understand that which he has learned and begins to use his reason to ask questions based on the information that he has gathered in the grammar stage.
 It is during this stage that the child no longer sees the facts that he learned as separate pieces of information, but he starts to put them together into logical relationships by asking questions.
 No longer can the American Revolution merely be a historical fact, but it must be understood in the light of the rest of what the child has learned.
 For example, how can one reconcile the fact that some of the founding fathers can be held up as great men even though they were also slaveholders?
 Through more in-depth and careful discussion and examination of evidence, the students learn how to question, how to dialogue, and how to discern.
 This leads to the development of stronger critical thinking skills.
 Formal logic is taught as a class.
 It is also integrated into each subject matter enabling students to learn the rules that guide sound thinking.

-Although our students will enter the Rhetoric stage after graduating from NorthCreek Academy, our educational goal is to prepare our students to enter these upper grades ready to learn how to 1) communicate clearly in written and verbal form, 2) thoroughly research all subject areas, 3) see interrelationships between subjects, 4) and apply a biblical worldview to daily living and future learning.
+With the grammar and dialectic stages serving as building blocks, children in this stage progress toward articulating their views.
+Children are learning how to think out loud; they become concerned with expressing themselves and how their ideas are coming across to others.</p> <p>Although our students will enter the Rhetoric stage after graduating from NorthCreek Academy, our educational goal is to prepare our students to enter these upper grades ready to learn how to 1) communicate clearly in written and verbal form, 2) thoroughly research all subject areas, 3) see interrelationships between subjects, 4) and apply a biblical worldview to daily living and future learning.</p> <p>By recognizing and utilizing these stages throughout the child’s development, we are cognizantly working with how God designed children, and their ability to learn.

 NorthCreek Academy’s Transitional Kindergarten (TK) is the first year of a two-year kindergarten program.
 The TK bonus year focuses on developmentally appropriate, engaging, hands on learning activities that equip a child to thrive in kindergarten the following year.
 Within the nurturing Transitional Kindergarten environment, attention is given to development of the whole child, including “academic” skills such as letter and number recognition, as well as social and emotional development, language development, attention span growth, the ability to flourish within the classroom structure, and fine, gross, and visual motor skills.
 The dedicated TK teaching team are committed to supporting our youngest learners as they grow in their understanding of our heavenly Father’s great love for them, building confidence, developing independence, and experiencing the joy of learning with the gift of time embedded in this two-year program.
-TK students must be 4 years old on or before September 1, 2024, to be eligible for TK.
+TK students must be 4 years old on or before September 1, 2025, to be eligible for TK.

 The NorthCreek Academy Kindergarten classroom recognizes that God created children as sponges for learning!
 We believe young learners can soak up knowledge and we are committed to filling up our kindergarten crew with enrichment and solid curriculum.
 Our approach at the Academy recognizes that reading, writing, listening, and speaking are interwoven skills.
 Each element exists in context and in relation to one another and is best learned in unison.

 The Classical Christian Trivium paradigm of education highly considers the early school years as foundational to the future successes of a learner.
 Students are supported by a dedicated teacher in the classroom with a 1:16 ratio along with bonus teachers for music, art, library, and PE.
 Learning objectives focus on physical, social, personal, and cognitive development in an encouraging environment that fosters a love for education.
 Our kindergarten program is an academic year designed to give students solid groundwork for budding reading skills and a vigorous introduction to memorizing facts and information through song, memory work, and enrichment opportunities.
-Students must be 5 years old on or before September 1, 2024 to be eligible for NorthCreek Academy Kindergarten.
+Students must be 5 years old on or before September 1, 2025 to be eligible for NorthCreek Academy Kindergarten.

 Since opening the Academy doors in 1999, NorthCreek has delivered a distinctly different Christian education through its classical approach, emphasizing mastery of the basics through memorization via poems, songs, and other valuable tools to retain and recall information.
 We are deeply committed to training children as Biblical Thinkers, Well Rounded Learners and Lifelong Learners.
 While rich in language arts and history, which are at the heart of a classical education, NorthCreek Academy has placed a strong emphasis on math and science curriculum as well – ensuring an enriching, rigorous, well-rounded education.
 Beyond Bible as a course of study, we endeavor to integrate God’s Word throughout the elementary program, weaving the Truth of God’s Word within all subjects.
 A weekly Chapel as a school family bolsters the students with hope and truth from God’s Word.
 In addition, enrichment extensions are essential in our commitment to excellence.
 Students receive instruction from dedicated teachers in music (choral TK-3rd and instrumental 4th -5th), art, PE, and Latin, which is introduced in first grade.
 Small class sizes with a 1:22 ratio in 1st -5th classrooms enable staff to truly know and teach our students as we affirm each child entrusted to our care.